overturetool/vdm-vscode/README.md

 1. Navigate to the VS Code extensions folder into: ...\Microsoft VS Code\resources\app\extensions.
 1. Copy the VDM extension folder (e.g. 'vdmsl') into the VS Code extensions folder

+## Debugging using the extension
+When debugging VDM projects the extensions launches a VDMJ terminal.
+To execute a specification the VDMJ format must be used, an explanation of this can be found [here](https://github.com/nickbattle/vdmj/tree/master/LSP).